For design and development professionals, working with a client while building a new website can be difficult.

-Here are some direct tips to exercise when developing a new client.
+Here are 21 tips to establish effective communication with a client.

 There will be plenty of times where the clients should be doing the listening, but during the initial stages when you are just getting to know about their business and their needs, be sure to place the most value in listening to what they say.

 3. Keep Your Opinions Minimal and Focus on the Facts and Solutions

 Ask their opinions about ideas and usefulness to avoid miscommunication.
 If you decide to go ahead and give your input, make sure you can explain why you’re giving that advice.
 Analogies are especially important when explaining things so others can understand them.